mariohmol/dev-environments/dev/UbuntuEnvironment.md

 If you need the paths, run `brew info mysql@5.7` to get the info.
 For config go to: `/usr/local/etc/my.cnf`

+**START**
+Every time you restart your computer, you might have to run `mysqld` to start a new

 #### Throubleshoot

+Set a New Password:

 If you have problems with installation, password or anything else, try this process:
 ```sh